London Aquatics Centre – Alexander Kachkaev/Flickr

 Ironmonger Row Baths

-Ironmonger Row was once a public wash house in 1931, where most of the local patrons came because they didn’t have their own tubs.
-So it was probably long overdue for a wash itself then, when it was refurbished in 2012 to the tune of £16 million.
-Since the refurbishment, the place has scrubbed up rather well with the bath facilities (spa, saunas, hot rooms and a plunge pool) kept in good nick and the 30-metre main swimming pool both roomy and thoroughly maintained.
+Ironmonger Row was opened as a public wash house in 1931, where most of the local patrons came because they didn’t have their own tubs.
+So it was probably long overdue for a wash itself when it was refurbished in 2012 to the tune of £16 million.
+Since the makeover, the place has scrubbed up rather well with the bath facilities (spa, saunas, hot rooms and a plunge pool) kept in good nick and the 30-metre main swimming pool both roomy and thoroughly maintained.
 If you’ve ever had the pleasure of watching the great (but also absolutely brutal) steam room fight scene in David Cronenberg’s Eastern Promises, the ones here apparently served as the inspiration.

 Marshall Street Leisure Centre | Soho